BeechburgPieStar/CDF/README.md

 # Confidence-Aware Dynamic Fusion for Robust Radio Frequency Fingerprinting

 ## Overview
-This repository provides a research-oriented implementation framework for **cross-domain radio frequency fingerprinting (RFF)** under receiver and channel variations.
+This repository provides a research-oriented implementation framework for **robust cross-domain radio frequency fingerprinting (RFF)** under receiver and channel variations.

 The codebase includes:
 - Baseline PatchNet models using raw or channel-equalized IQ signals